rabstolaf/bwsys/03_scripting.md

 # Bash Scripting Lesson
 This document will cover the basic features of bash scripting.
-This link [Bash Reference Manual](https://tiswww.case.edu/php/chet/bash/bashref.html) also gives a comprehensive of various commands that can be useful.
+The[Bash Reference Manual](https://tiswww.case.edu/php/chet/bash/bashref.html) also gives a comprehensive of various commands that can be useful.

 ## Introduction
-Bash is a very common shell interface on linux machines.
-Bash scripts are often used to take make repetative tasks simple, or automate a process.
+* Bash is a very common shell interface on linux machines.
+Bash scripts are often used to take make repetative tasks simple, or automate processes.
-Any line begining with a $ will be a command line command.
+* Any line begining with a $ will be a command line command.

 ## Basics
 To create your first script,